miro-ka/udacity_mlnd/projects/smartcab/smartcab_report.md

 **Question 2: Why do you believe each of these states to be appropriate for this problem?**
 Below are reasons why I selected following states.
 The reason why I have chosen them is that they give most information and possibility value.

+**Selected states:**
 * **waypoint**: gives the most Important information about our goal (recommended future step)
 * **light**: our smartcab will be facing this state every iteration, so invalid action would cause to negative reward every time step.

+**Not included states:**
+* **right**: The state information is important/used only in the combination with red-light.
+Otherwise this information should be not important.
+Because of the low use and probability of occurrence I have decided to not include this side into our model.
+Including the model would cause longer exploration phase without very much added value.
+* **left**: Reason why didn't include left state, is the same as described above.
+The chance that the state during the simulation is very low.
+* **oncoming**: Similar as above the chance of occurring the state together with green-light and left state is very low.
+* **deadline**: Deadline is randomly chosen value from the environment.
+In some cases the value can be up to 45, what means that to train a Q_table with extra 45 states would require a lot of extra training time.

 **OPTIONAL**